The Servant Songs Of The Messiah

 A Bible Study by Jack Kelley

-Four is thought to be the number of Earth, because by the end of the fourth day, the Earth’s creation was complete.
+Four is considered to be the number of Earth, because by the end of the fourth day, the Earth’s creation was complete.
 Days five and six were devoted to populating the Earth, first with fish, fowl, and animals, and finally with God’s crowning achievement, man.
 When Biblical things come in fours, it means the whole Earth is in focus.

 Song One, Justice For The Nations … Isaiah 42:1-9